hoffmann/meta2atom/README.rst

 meta2atom atom feed generator
 =============================

-meta2atom is a python script to generate atom feeds based ont the meta tags in html documents.
+meta2atom is a python script to generate atom feeds based on the meta tags in html documents.